 Williams beats A’s for third time with third team

-The right-hander is the first pitcher since at least 1900 to have at least one win against the same opponent with three different teams in the same season, according to STATS.
+Williams (4-2) is the first player since at least 1900 to have at least one win against the same opponent with three different teams in the same season, according to STATS.

 “I’ve been aware of it since I knew I was going to pitch against these guys,” Williams said.
 “That is crazy.
 For one, you would never think that you would face the same team.
 Obviously I was with the AL West so I knew I was going to face them, but coming over to the Phillies in interleague play, you didn’t think you were going to face the team again.
 It’s a good feat.”